 Uses for Landscape Fabric

 Landscape fabric can be used in a number of different ways.
 For ornamental gardens and plantings, the fabric is laid on top of the prepared soil and is held in place with landscape fabric pins or staples.
 The gardener cuts holes in the fabric to insert the plants and then covers the fabric with a few inches of mulch.
-The fabric stays in place from year to year, and many people consider it a permanent solution for a weed problem.
+The fabric stays in place from year to year, and many people consider it a permanent solution for a weed problem, although it does deteriorate over time.

 Other uses of landscape fabric include weed suppression under walkways and patios, especially when they are built on a gravel and sand base.
 It is also used as a separator to keep soil away from drainage areas, such as dry creek beds and the areas behind retaining walls.
 Landscape fabric does a good job as a weed barrier for any hardscaping, including loose stone walks.